Each Steriking® transportation carton is labelled with the information about the “expiration” date and the manufacturing date.

 No collapsing of performance of the product will take place after the recommended expiry date if the storage conditions have been according to the recommendations.
 It is recommended that the Steriking® products are kept in the original, closed transport cartons and stored in dry and clean conditions protected from direct sunlight and excessive moisture and heat.

 The shelf life of the sterile barrier system and packaging material is an important criterion for this evaluation, but not the single one.
-Other factors like storage and transportation means and conditions, the amount of sub-handling processes, sterilization parameters and process fulfillment, the properties of the packed item etc. have to be taken into consideration for the final decision about the sterility maintenance time of the final product.
+Other factors like storage and transportation means and conditions, the amount of sub-handling processes, sterilization parameters and process fulfillment, the properties of the packed item etc. have to be taken into consideration for the final decision about the sterility maintenance time.

 All sterile barrier systems need to be inspected for integrity prior to their use.
-If the package as sterile barrier system is damaged, the content must be repacked and resterilized.
+If the package as sterile barrier system is damaged, the content must be re-processed.

-Earlier clinical tests made with Steriking® peel pouches and reels have indicated that theoretically and in single test conditions integrity of the sterile package can be maintained up to several years, if proper handling and storing conditions are provided by the manufacturer of the final pack.
+Earlier clinical tests and shelf life studies (e.g. Lexamed Procotocol: 13-L032) made with Steriking® peel pouches and reels have indicated that theoretically, and in single test conditions, integrity of the sterile package can be maintained up to several years if proper handling and storing conditions are provided by the manufacturer of the final pack.
+Therefore we can conclude that the Steriking® peel pouches and reels can be used for Event Related Sterility.